louislam/louislam/README.md

 ### Hi there 👋

+- 🐨 Just another developer in the world
+- ©️ Love C-like languages only
+- 😏 Love Zero-config
-⚡ Fun fact: Simple is beautiful
+- ✨ Simple is beautiful
+- 🦥 Write less do more

 <img src="https://github-readme-stats.vercel.app/api?username=louislam&count_private=true&show_icons=true&include_all_commits=true" />